dharamghevariya/repo-contextr/README.md

 ## Overview

-When developers want to get help from ChatGPT, Claude, or other LLMs about their code, they often struggle with how to share their codebase effectively.
-Common problems include:

-- **Lost Context**: Copy-pasting individual files loses important project structure and relationships
-- **Missing Dependencies**: LLMs can't see how files connect or what libraries are used
-- **Incomplete Picture**: Hard to convey the overall architecture and organization
-- **Manual Work**: Time-consuming to gather and format relevant code

-**repo-contextr** solves this by automatically collecting and formatting repository content into a single, well-structured text file that provides rich context to LLMs, enabling them to give much better assistance with your code.
+When developers want to get help from ChatGPT, Claude, or other LLMs about their code, they often struggle with how to share their codebase effectively. **repo-contextr** solves this by automatically collecting and formatting repository content into a single, well-structured text file that provides rich context to LLMs, enabling them to give much better assistance with your code.

 ## Features